dave-estes-UNC/nddiwall/README.md

 README
 ======

-From this directory.
+From this directory, you can build Release:

+  mkdir release
+  cd release
+  cmake -DCMAKE_BUILD_TYPE=Release ..
+  make -j8

+or Debug:

-  mkdir build
+  mkdir debug
-  cd build
+  cd debug
-  cmake ..
+  cmake -DCMAKE_BUILD_TYPE=Debug ..
   make -j8

 Then to run.